-Wrongful Termination Claim: Suing the Right Partiesteam
+Wrongful Termination Lawsuit: Suing the Right Parties

 Wrongful termination is when an employee is terminated from their job, and they do not receive the appropriate notice of termination or pay in lieu of notice.
 If an employee does not receive the proper notice, they may seek to file a wrongful termination claim.